Perth Amboy Savings Institution (Perth Amboy, NJ)

 Cause Details

-Run was triggered by the failure/closure of the affiliated Middlesex County Bank after discovery of cashier's defalcation.
+Crowds and withdrawals at the savings bank were triggered by the failure/closure of the Middlesex County Bank after its cashier's large defalcation.

 Measures